alphagov/verify-matching-service-adapter/README.md

 Run `bin/verify-matching-service-test-tool` to start the test tool.

 This command will run a series of test scenarios.
-Successful results will return in green text.
-Failed results will return in red text with error messages.

-:question: Is this necessary to document?

 ## Test scenarios